-Just to make sure, if you really need full protection, have a look at Shielded Virtual Machines with the Host Guardian Service (HGS).
+If you need full protection, have a look at Shielded Virtual Machines with the Host Guardian Service (HGS).

 VM Resource Metering

 With Windows Server 2012 Hyper-V Microsoft introduced a new feature in Hyper-V called VM Resource Metering which allows you to measure the usage of a virtual machine.
-This allows you to track CPU, Memory, Disk and network usage.
-This is a great feature especially if you need to do charge back or maybe even for trouble shooting.
+This will enable you to track CPU, Memory, Disk, and network usage.
+This is a great feature, especially if you need to do chargeback or maybe even for troubleshooting.

 You can enable VM Resource Metering using PowerShell